-I work for Red Hat on Opensource.com, where I edit and manage the Open Organization channel.
-That means I'm always looking to help people tell stories about the ways principles associated with "openness" are impacting organizational cutlure and design.
+I work for Red Hat as a writer and editor, specifically as part of the Open Organization community.
+That means I'm always looking to help people tell stories about the ways principles associated with "openness" are impacting organizational culture and design.
 Here's my professional resume.

 I'm also an adjunct professor in the Innovation and Entrepreneurship program at Duke University, where I teach and conduct research as part of the Open Source Research, Pedagogy, and Innovation initiative.
 I'm currently teaching a course called Foundations of an Open Source World, which explores the way "open" gets articulated between and across various discursive domains and social formations.
 Here's my academic CV.

 A running list of my writing on open source culture is always available at Opensource.com.

 Sending me email is the easiest way to contact me.
 I prefer receiving encrypted messages.
 Use PGP key 96516AA0 to send me one.

 For public communication, simply find me on Freenode as semioticrobotic.

 I've hand-coded this site in HTML5; for best results, view everything in a standards-compliant browser.
 Site code is public.